Amazon Music Bestsellers and Deals

 But the Audio is superb throughout – really great.
 Take "To Each His Own" on "Homecoming" or "Muskrat Love" on "Hat Trick" or "I Need You" on here - I've had Remasters of these and the audio here is pretty much the same - very clear - beautiful really.
 Now let's talk about the debut in full...

-It seems funny now to think that the British got the drop on America.
+It seems funny now to think that the British got the recording drop on America.
 The whole of their 11-track self-titled debut album "America" was recorded at Trident Studios in London with Dewey Bunnell's "A Horse With No Name" recorded later at Morgan Studios (in North London).
 Perhaps suspecting that its incessant hook was a chart winner – Warners decided to issue it as a stand-alone single prior to the album.
 So 21 November 1971 saw the UK 7" Demo for "A Horse With No Name" appear on Warner Brothers K 16128 as a 3-track EP - the non-album "Everyone I Meet Is From California" being A2 and the album's "Sandman" on the flipside.
 There is even a very rare Promo-Only picture sleeve for this issue interestingly with the tracks on the wrong order on the P/S.

 The album appeared post Christmas December 1971 in both the USA and UK minus "A Horse With No Name".
 But when American DJs got hold of Warner Brothers WB 7555 in February 1972 (the release date for the US 45) they began playing that 'Neil Young' song listeners were asking for (Bunnell's nasal whine was similar to NY's voice).
 "A Horse With No Name" quickly began to build massive momentum - so much so that it eventually made the No. 1 spot (the LP did the same).
 Warner Brothers USA repressed the "America" LP with the same catalogue number as a 12-track reissue with the hit single slotted into Side 1 between "Children" and "Here".
-In fact the song had such legs that they pressed up a third variant of the vinyl LP which actually says 'Includes The Hit Single "A Horse With No Name"' in boxed print on the front cover lest you didn’t twig what goodies lay within.
-As a by the way – with Neil Young’s "Harvest" tearing up the US LP charts from the moment it was released in February 1972 – many American buyers thought America’s single was a song by him.
-It went as far apparently as one clever DJ dubbing the debut America album as "A Horse With No Neil" (he haw).
+In fact the song had such legs that they pressed up a third variant of the vinyl LP which actually says 'Includes The Hit Single "A Horse With No Name"' in boxed print on the front cover lest you didn't twig what goodies lay within.
+As a by-the-way – with Neil Young's "Harvest" tearing up the US LP charts from the moment it was released in February 1972 – many American buyers thought America's single was a song by him.
+It went as far apparently as one clever DJ dubbing the debut America album as "A Horse With No Neil" (he-haw).

-Speaking of bum notes - it's a bit of a shame that the jaunty and quite brilliant non-album B-side "Everyone I Meet is from California" isn't on Disc 1 as a further bonus.
-But what you do get is the similarly structured "Riverside" - as lovely a song as has ever opened an LP and a huge fan fave (Warners UK put it on the flipside of "I Need You" in August 1972 – Warner Brothers K 16178).
-I've always cringed at the drone of "Sandman" if I’m completely honest (and those nonsense lyrics).
-I'd rather be listening to the 'stop and see what I'm on about' song "Three Roses" - a wickedly infectious acoustic melody that still sounds amazingly fresh 46 years after the event.
+Speaking of bum notes - it's a bit of a shame that the jaunty and quite brilliant non-album B-side "Everyone I Meet Is from California" isn't on Disc 1 as a further bonus.
+But what you do get is the similarly structured "Riverside" - as lovely a song as has ever opened an LP - and a huge fan fave (Warners UK put it on the flipside of "I Need You" in August 1972 – Warner Brothers K 16178).
+I've always cringed at the drone of "Sandman" if I'm completely honest (and those nonsense lyrics).
+I'd rather be listening to the 'stop and see what I'm on about' song "Three Roses" - a wickedly infectious acoustic melody that still sounds amazingly fresh 55+ years after the event.

 Wednesday, 22 March 2017